Q&A: How Old Should My Boiler be Before I Replace it?

 Condensing boilers meet the highest standards of efficiency

-According to the Energy Saving Trust, replacing an old gas boiler for an A-rated energy efficient condensing model could help an average detached household save up to £305 on their energy bills every year*.
-So although there’s the initial expense of laying out for an energy efficient new boiler to be factored in, it’s still cost-effective because the cost will be recouped many times over.
-And condensing boilers are the most energy efficient type of boiler going – they meet the highest standards of energy efficiency, an A-rating.
+According to the Energy Saving Trust, replacing an old gas boiler for an A-rated energy efficient condensing model could help an average detached household save up to £365 on their energy bills every year*.
+So although there’s the initial expense of the new boiler to be factored in, it’s still cost-effective because the cost will be recouped many times over.

 So be smart about energy efficiency.
 If your boiler is getting past its prime, now would be a good time to seek out boiler quotes with a view to installing a new energy efficient replacement.